Camilo-Suarez98/auto-market-frontend/README.md

 ## Acknowledgements 🎁

-I would like to thank the Make it Real team for providing the initial tools (and necessary help) for building this project
+I would like to thank the Make it Real team for providing the tools for building this project.